aritzLizoain/CNN-Image-Segmentation/README.md

   * [visualize_label](https://github.com/aritzLizoain/Image-segmentation/blob/master/mask.py#L197) is used to visualize the created label.
   * [create_masks](https://github.com/aritzLizoain/Image-segmentation/blob/master/mask.py#L222) takes the images as input and returns the masks (created by the previous functions).
 These masks are what the model uses to train and evaluate the model while training.
   * [create_labels](https://github.com/aritzLizoain/Image-segmentation/blob/master/mask.py#L230) takes the images as input and returns the labels (created by the previous functions) that can be visualized.
   * [create_labels_noStat_noPrint](https://github.com/aritzLizoain/Image-segmentation/blob/master/mask.py#L246) is the same as [create_labels](https://github.com/aritzLizoain/Image-segmentation/blob/master/mask.py#L230) but it does not print the information in the console.
-Done in order to avoide repeated information shown by the console.
+Done in order to avoid the repeated information shown by the console.
   * [output_to_label](https://github.com/aritzLizoain/Image-segmentation/blob/master/mask.py#L258) takes the masks predicted by the model and converts them into labels that can be visualized.
 IMPORTANT: the model does not work with the labels that are visualized and does not predict the labels that are visualized .The model works and predicts masks with shape (n_img, h, w, n_classes).

   For more information regarding the labeling process please read https://www.jeremyjordan.me/semantic-segmentation/